LMAX-Exchange/puppet-networking-example/README.md

 The discussion in Puppet Users thread [How to handle predictable network interface names](https://groups.google.com/d/msg/puppet-users/67qJWyF-40w/VZE5KaOlBAAJ) is what motivated me to fork our internal module to describe it to other people.

-I'm now going to fabricate a scenario that will explain the goals we are trying to reach by doing networking this way in Puppet.
+I'm now going to fabricate a scenario (or a "story") that will explain the goals we are trying to reach by doing networking this way in Puppet.
-The scenario is very loosely modelled on our own Financial systems architecture but more closely matches the culture of of the Infrastructure team, which is how our networking evolved into what it is now.
+While the scenario's business is very loosely modelled on our own Financial systems architecture, the culture and values of the
+Infrastructure team in the scenario match our own Infrastructure team much more closely - which is how our Puppet networking evolved into what it is now.

 If the scenario sounds completely alien to you - for example if you run a Cloud web farm where every instance is a transient short-lived VM - then the design pattern this module is promoting probably won't be that helpful to you.
+Likewise if you are a 1 man Sys Admin shop then this level of abstration will read like a monumental waste of time.
+If however you run an "enterprise" shop, manage several hundred servers and "things being the same" is very important to you, then hopefully you'll get something from this.

 # A Scenario